nfnth/nfnth/README.md

 #### Explore Further

 Use the [UR.Land](https://ur.land) map to visit a continent filled with amazing peoples and lands.
-Follow in the footsteps of [Roland](https://en.wikipedia.org/wiki/Roland)...

-Achieve dominion, take the following steps:
+Follow in the footsteps of [Roland](https://en.wikipedia.org/wiki/Roland) to achieve dominion,

 - Store and collect artifacts to showcase (or keep private and share with key)
 - Create the ultimate profile with links to your personal site